Skip navigation

 Qualified students whose undergraduate major is in a discipline other than psychology are invited to apply and are encouraged to elaborate on their preparation and motivation for pursuing graduate training in psychology.
 Such applicants should have at least some coursework in Psychology (e.g., Introductory Psychology, Statistics, Research Methods, Abnormal Psychology).

 The clinical admissions committee is particularly interested in receiving applications from students with a strong undergraduate background in the liberal arts and sciences.
-The program values diversity and encourages applications from qualified minority students.
+The program values diversity and encourages applications from individuals from historically marginalized backgrounds.
+We seek to have an inclusive program environment for people of all racial/ethnic, gender, age, national origin, sexuality, disability, socioeconomic, and other backgrounds and identities.
 The program has no bias regarding applicant’s age of admission, and we have admitted an increasing number of "non-traditional" students.
 We also admit very promising students who already hold a master's degree from another institution, with the percentage of each class holding master's degrees earned elsewhere averaging about 15-20%.

 From the total pool of applicants, approximately 25 are invited for interviews during which time they meet with the clinical faculty members and clinical graduate students.